 With the advent of war, The Black Horse became the most famous Confederate cavalry unit of the war.
 Their gallant exploits began with the first major battle of the war -at First Manassas in July 1861.
-There the Black Horse caused widespread panic among an enemy whose retreat into Washington was anything but expected when the clash of arms began The Yankees first began their retreat in an orderly fashion.
-However, a traffic jam developed at Cub Run bridge.
-About this time, the Black Horse lead a group of cavalry companies in a charge that turned the retreat into a route.
+There the Black Horse caused widespread panic among an enemy whose retreat into Washington was anything but expected when the clash of arms began.
+The Yankees first began their retreat in an orderly fashion.
+However, a traffic jam developed at Cub Run Bridge.
+About this time, the Black Horse led a group of cavalry companies in a charge that turned the retreat into a route.
 According to the Richmond Daily Inquirer, quoting the Baltimore Exchange:

 MORE ABOUT THE TERRIBLE BLACK HORSE.
 Alexandria, July 25, 1861.
 I overheard one of the men sitting on the door step of the house describing the charge of the Black Horse Cavalry, part of which, I believe, is Capt.
 Scott's Fauquier cavalry.
-He said they advanced in a wedge form, then opened, disclosing a battery which fired upon his regiment, and that then the cavalry charged upon the regiment, hemming it in on all sides; and, cutting right and left with tremendous blows, each blow powerful enough to take off a man's head. he said he never wished to see such a charge again.
+He said they advanced in a wedge form, then opened, disclosing a battery which fired upon his regiment, and that then the cavalry charged upon the regiment, hemming it in on all sides; and, cutting right and left with tremendous blows, each blow powerful enough to take off a man's head.
+He said he never wished to see such a charge again.
+16

-After the war, members of the charging units argued over who did the most damage to the Yankees.
+After the war, members of the charging units argued over which did the most damage to the Yankees.
 However, the Black Horse could note that, on the day after the battle, none other than Confederate President Jefferson Davis personally praised them for their part in the Southern victory, particularly for recovering 20 enemy cannon.
-After Manassas, the Black Horse was given an honor assignment as bodyguards and escorts to General Joseph E. Johnston, commander of the Confederate Army.
-They accompanied Johnston to Yorktown, and were employed as guides and scouts along the way.
+After Manassas, the Black Horse was given an honor assignment as bodyguards and escorts to General Joseph E. Johnston, commander of the